-The ancient practice of snowshoeing was used as a mode of transport for snowed-in Native American tribes.
-But yesteryear's necessity is today's sport—and a recreational rite of passage—for many Canadian children.
-Montreal's extensive park system makes a great venue for getting some family exercise and breaking a sweat.
-And since snowshoeing season (or raquette season) is contingent on snow, December through early March is the prime time for you to get your snowshoe on in Montreal.
+The ancient practice of snowshoeing was used as a mode of transportation for snowed-in Native American tribes, but now yesteryear's necessity is today's sport.
+It's also a recreational rite of passage for many Canadian children.
+Montreal's extensive park system makes a great venue for getting in some exercise and breaking a sweat.

 Montreal's best-known park comes alive seasonally as a winter wonderland, with trails suitable for all ages.
-And its central location makes it easy to access for tourists needing the help of public transportation.
-Complete with three kilometers of trails, snowshoe rentals, a bathroom, and vending machines, this go-to park has all the amenities for a day of tromping through the snow.
+Its central location makes it easy to access for tourists, since it can be reached by public transportation.
+There are about three kilometers of trails, plus facilities where you can rent snowshoes, use the bathroom, or grab a snack from the vending machine.
+This go-to park has all the amenities for a day of tromping through the snow.

-The largest park in Montreal, Cap Saint Jacques Nature Park offers great views, an ecological farm—complete with cows, goats, sheep, donkeys, rabbits, a pony, and a pig—and a sugar shack where you can sample maple products.
+The largest park in Montreal, Cap Saint Jacques Nature Park offers great views, an ecological farm, and a sugar shack where you can sample maple products.
 Enjoy five kilometers of trails, snowshoe rentals, nature interpretation strolls, and bird watching.
-But look out for fat bikers and yield to cross-country skiers, as the park's trails are multi-use.
+These trails are multi-use, so keep your eye out for bikers and yield to cross-country skis.

 This enchanting Montreal nature park boasts seven kilometers of trails for snowshoeing and cross-country skiing.
-If you really want to get a cardio fix, sign up for Outdoor Cardio's cardio-sledding, cardio-vitality, and cardio-boot camp classes.
 This park is also a favorite of bird watchers, as seasonal species enjoy the winter alongside recreationists.
 Snowshoe rentals are available for both adults and kids.

 Northwestern Montreal and Bois-de-Liesse Nature Park offer some of the city's most visually-appealing scenery.
-And both of the park's reception centers (at Maison Pitfield and Des Champs) invite visitors to heat up by their fireplaces, making this destination a must for snowshoers.
+The park's reception centers invite visitors to heat up by their fireplaces, offering a toasty respite for snowshoers.
 Enjoy nine kilometers of trails specifically suited to snowshoeing.
 Sledding mounds for the kids, rentals, and nature interpretation tours are also available.

 A riverside park on Montreal's north shore, Nature Park of L'Île-de-la-Visitation offers one of the most extensive snowshoeing trail networks in Montreal.
 And it's also the only nature park in Montreal where you can unwind at the end of the day with cocktails and hors-d'oeuvres, courtesy of its on-site bistro.
 Eight kilometers of trails wind along the river's edge and it's easy to get to by taking public transportation.

-Sharing space with Circus Arts City TOHU, the St. Michel Environmental Complex's complete transformation from a landfill to 192 acres of park is slated for 2020.
-But a large portion has already been turned into green space, which includes two kilometers of trails and open spaces that host a variety of family-friendly activities (including snowshoeing) and team sports events.
+Sharing space with Circus Arts City TOHU, the St. Michel Environmental Complex's complete transformation from a landfill to 192 acres of park is slated for completion in 2020.
+But a large portion has already been turned into green space, which includes two kilometers of trails and open spaces that host a variety of family-friendly activities, including snowshoeing and team sports.